sherozshaikh/MIS_584_Business_Intelligence/README.md

-## University & Course Details
+# University & Course Details
-- Course: MIS 584 - Business Intelligence
+- **Course**: MIS 584 - Business Intelligence
-- University: Worcester Polytechnic Institute
+- **University**: Worcester Polytechnic Institute
-- Semester: Spring 2024
+- **Semester**: Spring 2024

+# 🏡 Airbnb Business Intelligence Project

-## Project Overview
+## 📋 Project Overview
-This project is focused on analyzing Airbnb data to gain insights into tactical and operational aspects of the business.
-The analysis involves the creation of Tableau dashboards and regression analysis to extract key information and trends.
+This project aims to analyze Airbnb data to gain insights into the tactical and operational aspects of the business.
+Through Tableau dashboards and regression analysis, the project seeks to uncover key trends and provide recommendations to improve Airbnb's business operations.

-## Project Overview
+### Challenges
-Due to Airbnb's insufficient data management architecture, there are insufficient data sets, inconsistent data sources, and manual processing.
-This makes it more difficult to find inefficient regions and automate manual procedures, in addition to impeding the ability to produce insightful analyses.
-Furthermore, the company's capacity to grow and adapt to shifting market demands is hampered by the absence of a consolidated data repository and defined procedures.
+Airbnb faces several data management issues, such as insufficient datasets, inconsistent data sources, and manual processing.
+This lack of a cohesive data architecture leads to inefficiency, complicates finding underperforming areas, and hinders the creation of meaningful analyses.
+Moreover, the lack of a consolidated data repository restricts the company's ability to scale and adapt to changing market demands.

+### Project Objectives
-To overcome these obstacles, the goal of this project is to create and put into place a complete business intelligence system that will allow Airbnb to use data to propel growth, streamline operations, and surpass consumer expectations in New York City.
-The following are the project's main goals:
+To overcome these challenges, this project aims to create a comprehensive business intelligence system that will enable Airbnb to use data to drive growth, streamline operations, and enhance customer satisfaction in New York City.
+The primary goals are:

-  - By developing a single source of truth for data and putting in place a business intelligence platform to make data analysis and visualization easier, to improve data-driven decision-making.
+- **Improving data-driven decision-making**: Develop a single source of truth for data, establishing a robust business intelligence platform for easier analysis and visualization.
-  - Reduce costs and increase productivity by finding inefficient areas in the business and automating manual tasks.
+- **Enhancing operational efficiency**: Identify inefficient areas and automate manual tasks to reduce costs and improve productivity.
-  - Use data to personalize user experiences, expedite guest feedback, and enhance the booking process as a whole to increase customer happiness.
+- **Boosting customer satisfaction**: Personalize user experiences, streamline guest feedback and optimize the booking process to increase satisfaction.

- - The report gives a details outlook on the problem statement with a solution.
-[Project Report](Airbnb_Report.pdf) & [Presentation Sketch](Airbnb_Presentation.pptx)
+For a detailed description of the problem and our proposed solution, check out the [Project Report](./Airbnb_Report.pdf) and the [Presentation Sketch](./Airbnb_Presentation.pptx).

-## Dashboards
+## 📊 Tableau Dashboards
-The project includes two Tableau dashboards, each providing unique insights into Airbnb data.
+This project includes two Tableau dashboards offering distinct insights into Airbnb data.

-### Tactical Dashboard
+### 📈 Tactical Dashboard
-This [dashboard](Airbnb_Dashboards_Tactical_V2.2.1.twbx) offers a high-level view of key metrics, including booking trends, popular locations, and revenue generation.
-It is designed to provide strategic insights to guide business decisions.
+The [Tactical Dashboard](./Airbnb_Dashboards_Tactical_V2.2.1.twbx) provides a high-level view of key metrics, designed to guide business decisions and strategic planning.

 - **Features**:
   - Booking trends over time
   - Top locations by booking volume
   - Revenue analysis by property type

-### Operational Dashboard
+### 🔧 Operational Dashboard
-This [dashboard](Airbnb_Dashboards_Operational_V2.2.1.twbx) focuses on operational metrics that are essential for managing day-to-day business operations.
-It includes data on occupancy rates, customer reviews, and property management.
+The [Operational Dashboard](./Airbnb_Dashboards_Operational_V2.2.1.twbx) focuses on operational metrics crucial for managing day-to-day business operations.

 - **Features**:
   - Occupancy rates by location
   - Customer Review analysis
   - Maintenance and property management metrics

-## Regression Analysis
+## 📊 Regression Analysis
-The regression analysis component of this project aims to identify factors that impact booking rates and revenue.
-It uses statistical methods to analyze relationships between different variables and generate predictive insights.
+The regression analysis component explores factors that impact booking rates and revenue.
+Using statistical methods, the analysis aims to identify relationships among different variables and generate predictive insights.

 - **Tools Used**:
-  - Tableau for visualization
+  - **Tableau** for visualization
-  - Python for regression analysis
+  - **Python** for regression analysis

-    - ML Models
+    - **Machine Learning Models**:
-      - **Linear Model**: Assess linearity and simplicity.
-Offers interpretable coefficients, aiding understanding.
+      - **Linear Model**: Offers straightforward interpretation and linearity.
-      - **Decision Tree**: Capture non-linearity effectively.
-Provide intuitive decision-making insights.
-Robust to outliers and mixed data types.
+      - **Decision Tree**: Captures non-linearity and provides intuitive decision-making paths.
-      - **Naive Bayes**: Employ probabilistic modeling efficiently.
-Simple and interpretable with reasonable assumptions.
+      - **Naive Bayes**: Efficient probabilistic modeling with simple and interpretable outputs.

-- **Findings**:
+- **Key Findings**:
-  - Key predictors of booking rates
+  - Identified predictors of booking rates.
-  - Factors affecting revenue growth
+  - Determined factors influencing revenue growth.